Regional Program: Africa

 WITNESS RELEASES REPORT ADVOCATING FOR THE IMPLEMENTATION OF THE AFRICAN COMMISSION’S ENDOROIS DECISION

 WITNESS together with a coalition of NGOs advocating for the full implementation of the Endorois decision by the African Commission on Human and People’s rights issued a report on April 4 2022 on the non-implementation of the decision twelve years after.
-The coalition which includes Center for Minorities Right Development (CEMIRIDE), Endorois Welfare Council (EWC) and Minorities Rights Group International (MRG) released the report which documents how the loss of the Endorois ancestral land has led to a vicious cycle of impoverishment and underdevelopment of the community.
+The coalition which includes Center for Minorities Right Development (CEMIRIDE), Endorois Welfare Council (EWC) and Minority Rights Group International (MRG) released the report which documents how the loss of the Endorois ancestral land has led to a vicious cycle of impoverishment and underdevelopment of the community.
 Read report here.

 WITNESS CO-HOSTS THE VOICES AT RISK WORKSHOP